nonlinear-thinkering-group/decentered-design-paper/outline.md

 ---

 {{ `af`: main direction is to push for computational cosmogony, and use this paper to explore the larger ‘ambient space’ that CC starts from? }}

+{{`mg`: yeah, I would say we move from two directions.
+    We use this paper to explore the larger, more theoretical 'arguments' about why and how we want to 'meta-design' these computational tools; a kind of general vision in a sense.

+    We can use the other document to go more from the other direction, discussing more the details of everyday situated practice of computational tools.
+In practice, we will need a kind of bootstrapping approach: building small everyday tools that will enable bigger tools that will enable us to move in the direction of this larger vision.}}